ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 $$ \omega_z(t) = \text{ }??? \notag $$

-To characterize the $z-$axis angular momentum, we need to introduce some bullshit.
+To characterize the $z-$axis angular velocity, we need to introduce some bullshit.
 I told you that in this model, there is a single PoC between ball and cloth.
 If such were *truly* the case, there is nothing to stop the ball from spinning forever (besides air, which we will ignore).
 This is because a ball spinning in place has **zero speed** at the infinitesimally small PoC.
 In